khalidjama3223/khalidjama3223/README.md

 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

-- 🔭 I’m currently working on a Personal Assistant that helps suggest, remind and monitor individauals who are trying to develop a new habit or eliminate aa bad one.

 - 👯 If you have an idea related to my areas of interest, feel free to shoot me an email!
 - khalidjama741@gmail.com